brandur/sorg/content/drafts/rust-web.md

 (although I'll likely add a custom renderer for those too at some point).

-`transform_user_error` looks something like this (a `render` function is abstracted so that we can reuse this generically between an API that renders JSON responses, and a web server that renders HTML):
+Here's `transform_user_error`.
+A `render` function is abstracted so that we can reuse this generically between an API that renders JSON responses, and a web server that renders HTML.

 ``` rust
 pub fn transform_user_error<F>(res: Result<HttpResponse>, render: F) -> Result<HttpResponse>